wp-plugins/functionscapacitor/readme.txt

 * wp_list_pages()
  with echo=0 as default
 * wp_nav_menu()
- with echo=false as default
+ with echo=false as default,
+ see Codex to setting its container
 * wp_tag_cloud()
  with echo=0 as default,
  format=flat|list only

-See [WordPress Codex](http://codex.wordpress.org/ "Wordpress documentation") about these functions and their arguments syntax.
+See [WordPress Codex](http://codex.wordpress.org/Function_Reference "Wordpress documentation") about these functions and their arguments syntax.

 Need you to support more functions, mail to oliezekat@yahoo.fr